polterguy/magic.web.markdown-articles/README.md

-# Markdown blog plugin for magic.web
+# Markdown article plugin for magic.web

-This plugin allows you to easily implement Markdown blog support for your dynamically rendered Hyperlambda websites.
-Each blog article is written by creating a Markdown file within some folder, with frontmatter parts declaring the title of the article and its content such as follows.
+This plugin allows you to easily implement Markdown article support for your dynamically rendered Hyperlambda websites.
+Each article is supplied by creating a Markdown file within some folder, with front matter parts declaring the title of the article, and its content such as follows.

 ```markdown
 ---